garam masala made with Indian spices

 But using spices appropriately is the key.
 In this post along with the grama masala recipe, I share with you how to use spices the right way to suit your taste and body conditions.

-In India, every home has a different recipe to make garam masala depending on the regions, food habits and personal taste.
+In India, every home has a different recipe to make Garam Masala and Chai Spice blend depending on the regions, food habits and personal taste.
 This Punjabi garam masala is super flavorful and goes so well to make any vegetarian and Non-vegetarian Indian dishes from both South Indian and North Indian Cuisines.

 • Cleaning the spices thoroughly is very important for hygienic reasons even if you are using organic spices.
 In fact organic spices are more prone to infestations & are not chemically treated or at least minimally treated to meet the organic food standards.
 Cleaning also increases the shelf life of your garam masala.